top of page

 dead.png

 The Gestapo was the secret police that existed in all Europe, led by Chief Heinrich Himmler.
 He and his Nazis believed in the Aryan supremacy, led by the beliefs of Madame Blavatsky.
 See my volume Alert: For The Times, Book of Secrets.
 This Aryan spirit targeted youth from the early 1930s onward, and who were inspired by a new awakening so that by the time we get to the early 1940s, “they ain’t kids anymore” and they collectively thought they were superior to everyone else on the planet.
-The “Sons of Light” swore allegiance to Adolf Hitler, the second antiChrist, and as I stated in my past writings, in a sense it was all a “new order.”
+The “Sons of Light” swore allegiance to Adolf Hitler, the second antiChrist, and as I stated in my past writings, in a sense it was all for a “new order.”

 Hundreds of thousands and then millions of people were subjugated to the “new order”.
 One early crescendo came in 1940 to 1941, after the fall of Paris, when in Poland all Jews were ordered and segregated into recreated medieval ghettos.
 Thousands of people were forced to move with their belongings into these partitioned closed off ghettos with walls and barbed wires.
-In the planned “thousand year Reich” we had not even reached the height of the Nazi concentration camps and the death toll of Jews in the millions and millions.
+In the planned “thousand year Reich” one had not even reached the height of the Nazi concentration camps and the death toll of Jews in the millions and millions.
 Each concentration camp had a cluster of slave-labor camps, too.
 The largest camp was Auschwitz in Poland.
 The gas chambers and crematoriums were barely built in 1942.
 The Jews outside of Poland were told they were being transported for resettlement.
 Those in the starving ghettoes of Poland were even told the resettlement was better and were given bread.
 Those arrivals saw tall fences and those fit to work were put to work; all others were led in columns to the showers, told to be “deloused” from germs, but in reality they were led to their deaths.

 One should also keep in mind Imperial Japan had been bent on Asian takeover all throughout the 1930s beginning with the occupation of highly-industrialized Manchuria in 1931, but remember this date: September 27, 1940, when Germany, Italy and Japan signed a treaty of mutual assistance.

 The pact recognized the leadership of Japan “in the establishment of a new order in Greater Asia.”
 That treaty is reproduced in vol. 1 of Valentine’s research under “Voices of History”.
 A few days before the signing, Imperial Japan sent her troops into northern Indo-China.
-All this plus the fact rights were given for Japan to station 3 air bases in northern Indo-China well before the McCollum letter of October 1940, as discovered by historian Robert B. Stinnett.
+All this plus the fact rights were given for Japan to station 3 air bases in northern Indo-China well before the McCollum letter of October 1940, a letter discovered by historian Robert B. Stinnett.
 There is more than meets the eye the months prior to the attack on Pearl Harbor.

 So much went on during the so-called era of Neutrality.
-However, the trick is to try to segment things so as to afford a reader passage into the nebulous era via the actual passing of time as they happened without getting the reader mixed up, complete with the innocuous stories of secret diplomatic and naval codes, code-breaking, month by month . . . unti, whammo, December 7th, 1941.
+However, the trick is to try to segment things so as to afford a reader passage into the nebulous era via the actual passing of time as they happened without getting the reader mixed up, complete with the innocuous stories of secret diplomatic and naval codes, code-breaking, month by month . . . until, whammo, December 7th, 1941.

 Pensacola.png